Search

 PADM-GP.4154

 Management Consulting for Public Service OrganizationsManagement consultants work in all corners of the public and nonprofit sectors on every imaginable topic—from organizational strategy to technology implementation, education to migration.
 But what is management consulting?
-Why do so many public service …Course
+Why do so many public service …Publication

 PADM-GP.2197

 Taub Seminar: Sustaining Minority Communities - The Jewish CommunityWe enter any subject of investigation filled with learned viewpoints, opinions, and select facts that we choose to employ.
 This helps to make the task of uncovering what we mean by Jewish and Jewish community fraught with unusual difficulty.
-Whatever our …Publication
+Whatever our …Capstone Projects

 Publication